-Investors Cheer Shoe Carnival As Q2 Results Come in Above Expectations
+Investors Cheer Shoe Carnival as Q2 Results Come in Above Expectations

 Shoe Carnival Inc. today is enjoying a solid bump in its stock in after-hours trading after the company produced better-than-expected second-quarter results and raised its outlook for the remainder of the year.

-The family footwear retailer said its Q2 sales decreased 2.7 percent, to $253.4 million, but significantly surpassed consensus bets for sales of $232.3 million.
-(Comparable store sales also fell 3.9 percent.)
+The family footwear retailer said its Q2 sales increased 1.4 percent, to $235.1 million, surpassing consensus bets for sales of $232.3 million.
+Comparable store sales also increased 0.4 percent.

 Profits declined 5 percent year-over-year, to $3.9 million.
 Nevertheless, earnings per diluted share rose 9 percent over the comparable period, to 24 cents, besting forecasts for diluted EPS of 20 cents.